-We maintain an equity incentive plan, or the Plan, for the issuance and grant of equity awards (restricted stock, restricted stock units, or RSUs, and incentive and nonqualified stock options) to our officers, directors, employees and certain advisors.
-As of June 30, 2023, we had 2.0 million common shares authorized and available for issuance under the Plan.
+We maintain an equity incentive plan, or the Plan, for the issuance and grant of equity awards (restricted stock, restricted stock units, or RSUs, PSUs, and incentive and nonqualified stock options) to our officers, directors, employees and certain advisors.
+As of September 30, 2023, we had 1.2 million common shares available for issuance under the Plan.